Karalumpas/wp-3d-model-viewer/PLUGIN_USAGE.md

 ### Model Not Loading in Admin Preview?
 1. Check that the model file is properly uploaded
 2. Verify file format is GLB or GLTF
-3. Use the "Refresh Preview" button
+3. Use the "Refresh Preview" button in the top-right corner of the preview
 4. Check browser console for errors
+5. Try changing the background color to ensure the model isn't hidden

+### Settings Not Updating in Preview?
+1. Ensure JavaScript is enabled in your browser
+2. Check for console errors that might block functionality
+3. Try refreshing the entire admin page
+4. Use the "Reset to Defaults" button and reconfigure settings

 ### Model Not Loading on Frontend?
 1. Check that the model URL is accessible